WATER-STEAM-CONDENSED CYCLE

 Important recommendations

-1.The design engineer of a vapor generation system must take into account the points addressed here.
+1.The design engineer of a steam generation system must take into account the points addressed here.
 Especially in terms of the requirements of the water quality (softener).

 2.Your calculation of requirement of steam must be based on values practical and not theoretical (14 Kg/hr by C. C.).

-3.If you are going to have a high percentage of return of condensate, it is advisable to seek from the outset to a condensate tank for increased capacity.
+3.If you are going to have a high percentage of return of condensate, a larger feedwater tank may be required.

-4.The boiler room must consider the installation of a tank purges.
+4.The boiler room must consider the installation of a blowdown tank.

 5.The user must be aware of the importance of steam traps and their proper operation at all times.